JackElli/blazem/README.md

 git clone git@github.com:jack-ellis123/blazem.git
 ```
 ### We use `Docker` for our builds.
-## To run blazem for development run:
+## To run blazem for development, run:
 ```
 docker-compose dev up --build -d
 ```
+- This will create a blazem instance, you can access it on any browser at address `localhost:5173`
+- Once you are at the login screen, use username `JackTest` and password `test123` to log in.
+- From there, you should be able to see your root folders.

 (If an error occurs saying that the blazem_default network doesn't exist, just run the following:)

 ```
 docker network create blazem_default
 ```

-- This will create a blazem instance, you can access it on any browser at address `localhost:5173`
-- Once you are at the login screen, use username `JackTest` and password `test123` to log in.
-- From there, you should be able to see your root folders.

-## Functionality that currently isn't implemented
+## Functionality that isn't currently implemented

 - Global search (the search bar at the top of the screen)
 - Stats